 ROUTE MINIMUM OFF-ROUTE ALTITUDE (Route MORA) - This is an altitude derived by Jeppesen.
 The Route MORA altitude provides reference point clearance within 10NM of the route centerline (regardless of the route width) and end fixes.
 Route MORA values clear all reference points by 1000ft in areas where the highest reference points are 5000ft MSL or lower.
-Route MORA values clear all reference points by 2000ft in areas where the highest reference points are 5001ft MSL or higher.
+Route MORA values clear all reference points are 5001ft MSL or higher.
 When a Route MORA is shown along a route as "unknown" it is due to incomplete or insufficient information.